albar965/littlenavmap-manual/src/en/MENUS.rst

 Note that the exported file contains extra columns compared to the Plan-G format.
 The description field supports more than one line of text and special characters.
 Therefore, not all programs might be able to import this file.
-If needed, adapt the file in *Microsoft Excel* or *LibreOffice Calc*.
+If needed, adapt the file in `LibreOffice Calc <https://www.libreoffice.org>`__ or Microsoft Excel.

 .. figure:: ../images/userpoint_export.jpg